HELP

 The upload sheet itself accepts:

-• PDFs, images, Word docs, and Excel files — all four formats are supported.
+• PDFs, images, Word docs, and Excel files.
+All four formats are supported.

 • Name: defaults to the filename; override if useful.